Award-Winning Journalist, Author, Media Personality and Human Rights Champion

 Alexandra Pascalidou is a multiple award-winning media personality and human rights champion.
-Over the years, she has worked as a journalist, TV- and Radio-presenter and producer, playwright, actress, speaker, moderator, board member etc. Human dignity and diversity is always at the core of her struggles.
+Over the years, she has worked as a journalist, TV- and Radio presenter, producer, playwright, actress, speaker, moderator, and more.
+Human dignity and diversity is always at the core of her struggles.

 I am three years old when I see my mother leaving on a blue bus.

 I’m waving and smiling to hide my tears.

 She holds my baby sister in her arms.

 She is leaving me behind with my grandmother, who I call mamá since my mother also calls her mamá and she’s my mother’s mother and the one who takes care of me when my mother is working in a yarn factory in Thessaloniki to support us.

 Alexandra has gained wide recognition for her outstanding qualities as an engaging, motivating and thought provoking speaker.
 She recently received the “Speaker of the Year” award.
 Her experience ranges from giving keynote speeches at the European Council and the European Commission and speeches marking Sweden’s National Day and Christmas Eve for Swedish National TV, to lecturing tours for the Nordic Council of Minister, Spotify, Skanska, universities and international conferences from Iceland, Greenland and the Netherlands.

 Alexandra has published several critically acclaimed books in which she gives a voice to those who are rarely heard.